b005t3r/Starling-Extension-BatchRenderer/README.md

 Batch Renderer is an extension for Starling Framework - a GPU powered, 2D rendering framework.
 In Starling, all rendering is (mostly) done using Quad classes which, when added to the Starling's display list hierarchy, render a rectangular region onto the screen.
 But sometimes you want to do something than this and for that, you can use the BatchRenderer class.

-First subclass it, like so:
+First subclass it, like so...
 ```as3
 use namespace renderer_internal;